bmmpxf/mapstory/manual/manual.rst

 This section will describe the MapStory fullscreen viewer interface

+.. _mapstoryviewer.header:

 Header
 ------

 The header of the page shows the title of the MapStory.
 There is also a **View info** link that will take you back to the standard mapStory viewer page.
-Clicking the **Maps** link wil take you to the **Search MapStories** page, and clicking the MapStory logo will, as everywhere else, return you to MapStory.org.
+Clicking the **Maps** link will take you to the **Search MapStories** page, and clicking the MapStory logo will, as everywhere else, return you to MapStory.org.

+.. _mapstoryviewer.toolbar:

 Toolbar
 -------